SparkSeeker-AU/2-QuantitativeMarketResearch/README.md

 Please submit your feedback through using the Issues function.
 Your contributions are very welcome.
 Please feel free to fork this to your own repository and submit a pull request.

-Don't worry if the above teams doesn't make sense since you haven't used github before.
+Don't worry if the above terms doesn't make sense since you haven't used github before.
 We are going to provide a simple usage guide under the wiki section to assist you github (i.e. how to submit an issue, how to contribute through pull request.)

 Enjoy!